Unconventional wind turbines: H-rotor

-The giromill is a vertical axis turbine that rotates one blade in one direction while another moves in the opposite direction.
+The giromill is a vertical-axis turbine that rotates one blade in one direction while another moves in the opposite direction.
 Consequently, only one blade is working at a time.
 Its efficiency is low.

-Revolving Wing VAWT Wind Turbine
+Revolving-wing VAWT

-Revolving Wing Wind Turbines or Rotating Wing Wind Turbines are a new category of lift-type Vertical Axis Wind Turbines (VAWT) which use 1 vertically standing, non-helical airfoil to generate 360 degree rotation around a vertical shaft which runs through the center of the airfoil.
+Revolving-wing wind turbines, or rotating-wing wind turbines, are a category of lift-type vertical-axis wind turbines that use one vertically standing, non-helical airfoil to generate 360-degree rotation around a vertical shaft which runs through the center of the airfoil.

-O-Wind turbine
+O-wind turbine

 A omnidirectional turbine which uses the Bernoulli principle to generate energy using wind from any direction.
 The design is spherical with a number of ducts across the surface, a pressure difference causes the rotation.
 The design won the James Dyson Award 2018.

+Revolving blade

+Airloom is developing a turbine that uses vertical blades that move around an oval track.
+The system is 25 meters tall.
+The system is modular: blades can be added and the track length adjusted accordingly.
+The vendor claimed that the levelized cost of electricity is one-third of conventional turbines.
+The design is a terrestrial equivalent of an airborne turbine whose trajectory is fixed.
+A system can be installed and operating within one day.

 Components

 INVELOX

-SheerWind's INVELOX technology was developed by Dr. Daryoush Allaei.
-The invention captures and delivers wind to a turbine.
-In a sense, INVELOX is a wind injection system, much like a fuel injection system for cars.
-It works by accelerating the wind.
-A large intake captures wind and funnels it to a concentrator that ends in a Venturi section and finally wind exits from a diffuser.
-Turbine(s) are placed inside the Venturi section of the INVELOX.
-Inside the Venturi the dynamic pressure is high while the static pressure is low.
-The Turbine converts dynamic pressure or kinetic energy to mechanical rotation and thereby to electrical power using a generator.
+SheerWind's INVELOX technology was developed by Daryoush Allaei.
+A large funnel-shaped intake acts as a wind concentrator, which ends in a Venturi section.
+Wind exits from a diffuser; turbines are placed inside the Venturi section.
+Inside the Venturi, the dynamic pressure is high while the static pressure is low.
+The turbine converts dynamic pressure or kinetic energy to mechanical rotation and thereby to electrical power using a generator.
 The device has been constructed and tested, but has been criticized for lack of efficiency.
 As of 2017, prototypes are being installed.

 Applications

 Rooftop

 Wind-turbines can be installed on building roofs.
 Examples include Marthalen Landi-Silo in Switzerland, Council House 2 in Melbourne, Australia.
 Ridgeblade in the UK is a vertical wind turbine on its side mounted on the apex of a pitched roof.
 Another example installed in France is the Aeolta AeroCube.
-Discovery Tower is an office building in Houston, Texas, that incorporates 10 wind turbines.
+Discovery Tower is an office building in Houston, Texas, that incorporates ten wind turbines.

 The Museum of Science in Boston, Massachusetts began constructing a rooftop Wind Turbine Lab in 2009.
 The lab is testing nine wind turbines from five different manufacturers.
 Rooftop wind turbines may suffer from turbulence, especially in cities, which reduces power output and accelerates turbine wear.
 The lab seeks to address the general lack of performance data for urban wind turbines.

 Due to structural limitations of buildings, limited space in urban areas, and safety considerations, building turbines are usually small (with capacities in the low kilowatts).
 An exception is the Bahrain World Trade Centre with three 225 kW wind turbines mounted between twin skyscrapers.